frasta/DCS_script_autorestartMission/README.md

 - When the 10 hours are done, the script will check if players are still online.
 - When the last player is disconnecting (after the 10 hours), the script reboot the mission

+<ins>What I ask in exchange?</ins>
+- Mention a small credit to me in your server/mission :)

 <ins>How to install it?</ins>
 - shutdown your server
 - download the file